Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

 Delivery model

-Agents connect to institutional data sources — scheduling systems, clinical records, and protocol libraries — through controlled, governed integrations with explicit access boundaries, not open or unaudited API access.
+Agents connect to institutional data sources — scheduling systems, records, and protocol libraries — through controlled, governed integrations with explicit access boundaries, not open or unaudited API access.